jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Income: amount of expenditure
 (2) Te Pou Tupua is treated as deriving income for the income year of an amount equal to the amount of the expenditure.

+### CH 11B Te Kāhui Tupua and Te Tōpuni Kōkōrangi
+When this section applies
+(1) This section applies when Te Tōpuni Kōkōrangi (as defined in Te Ture Whakatupua mō Te Kāhui Tupua 2025/Taranaki Maunga Collective Redress Act 2025) incurs an amount of expenditure in an income year for a purpose outside the scope and effect of Part 3 of that Act.
+Income: amount of expenditure
+(2) Te Tōpuni Kōkōrangi is treated as deriving income for the income year of an amount equal to the amount of the expenditure.

+### CH 11C Te Ture Whakatupua mō Te Kāhui Tupua 2025/Taranaki Maunga Collective Redress Act 2025 asset management company
+When this section applies
+(1) This section applies when the asset management company (as defined in Te Ture Whakatupua mō Te Kāhui Tupua 2025/Taranaki Maunga Collective Redress Act 2025) incurs an amount of expenditure in an income year for a purpose outside the purpose of the company set out in Part 4 of that Act.
+Income: amount of expenditure
+(2) The asset management company is treated as deriving income for the income year of an amount equal to the amount of the expenditure.

 ### CH 12 Income from hybrid mismatch arrangement
 An amount is assessable income if it is treated as assessable income under subpart FH (Hybrid and branch mismatches of deductions and income from multi-jurisdictional arrangements).